USS Enterprise (NCC-1701-D): Sets

 In October 1986, producers began planning the show's sets, including efforts to reuse props and materials from the film franchise.
 The films' engineering, sickbay, corridor, crew quarters, and bridge were redressed for The Next Generation.
-To save money in the first season, the observation lounge's windows were covered with carpet to become sickbay; a new lounge set was created for the second season.
+To save money in the first season, the observation lounge's windows were covered with carpet to become the sickbay; a new lounge set was created for the second season.
 A multipurpose set that served as the cargo bay, shuttlecraft bay, holodeck, and gymnasium was built from scratch.
 While the bridge "seems immense," the set had the same 38 ft width as the original series bridge and was 2 ft longer.
 A lounge set was created in unused soundstage space after the first season: producers realized their existing sets were workspaces, and they wanted an area to depict the crew at rest.

 The production crew did everything possible "within reason" both to recreate first-season sets and to imagine futuristic upgrades for the series finale, "All Good Things..."
 (1994), which presents the ship in three different time periods.
 Some props and details, such as the first-season conference room starship models, had been saved and were reused for the flashback scenes.
 Sets for the future scenes reused props from other episodes that posit the Enterprise's appearance further in the future.